-In response to your litany of vague complaints, has your doctor ever suggested to you that "it's all in your head?"
+In response to your litany of vague complaints about PCOS, has your doctor ever suggested to you that "it's all in your head?"

-On the one hand, it's a bit insulting for anyone to think that most of your symptoms or complaints are psychological, not physical.
+On the one hand, it's a bit insulting for anyone to think that many of your symptoms or complaints are psychological, not physical.

-On the other hand, there is some new evidence to indicate that this may be partly true.
+On the other hand, there is increasing evidence to indicate that this may be partly true.

-The Universidade Católica de Pelotas in Brazil recently published a study comparing 95 PCOS women to 71 similar women without PCOS.
+For example, the Universidade Católica de Pelotas in Brazil recently published a study comparing 95 PCOS women to 71 similar women without the disease.
 The women with polycystic ovary syndrome were found to be three times as likely to have mental disorders compared to women who don't have this disorder.

 Most of us know there's a major mental and emotional component in this disorder.
-I've reported in past issues about the prevalence of depression, anxiety and appetite disorders.
-I've also reported that you might be more sensitive to stress than other women.
+This site has reported in the past about the prevalence of depression, anxiety and appetite disorders.
+We've also discussed that you might be more sensitive to stress than other women.

 But what could be causing the higher incidence of mental problems compared to other women?